 Find more resources relating to Sierra Leone

-ReBUILD's work in Sierra Leone is being led by the College of Medicine and Allied Health Sciences in Freetown.
+ReBUILD's work in Sierra Leone was led by the College of Medicine and Allied Health Sciences in Freetown.

-However the outbreak of Ebola Virus Disease in 2014-15 has also shaped ReBUILD’s activities in Sierra Leone.
-An additional research project is being conducted on the effects of the Ebola outbreak on health workers and the health system, to identify lessons for future health system reconstruction.
-And the ReBUILD partners have been actively working with policy and implementing organisations both within Sierra Leone and internationally to ensure that relevant research findings have been accessible to those involved in maintaining health services during the outbreak and in the rebuilding of the health system during recovery from the outbreak.
+However the outbreak of Ebola Virus Disease in 2014-15 also shaped ReBUILD’s activities in Sierra Leone.
+An additional research project was conducted on the effects of the Ebola outbreak on health workers and the health system, to identify lessons for future health system reconstruction.
+The ReBUILD partners were also actively working with policy and implementing organisations both within Sierra Leone and internationally to ensure that relevant research findings have been accessible to those involved in maintaining health services during the outbreak and in the rebuilding of the health system during recovery from the outbreak.

 ReBUILD's work in Sierra Leone also includes a further line of research being conducted by ReBUILD's Affiliate partners at the London School of Hygiene and Tropical Medicine, into health workers' incentives, remuneration and accountability.